-For cropping system assessment, we focus on the revenues derived from both rice and wheat.
+For cropping system assessment, we focus on the revenues and partial profits (revenue-cost of irrigation) derived from both rice and wheat.
 Willingness to pay is therefore in monetary terms rather that quantity terms.
 We use the same approach as stated above to determine if it is beneficial for a risk averse farmer to adopt the planting date strategy.
 When the revenue WTP is compared to cost of production differences between the baseline and the proposed strategy, we get the profit potential for the farmers in each pixel.

 3. Results and discussion